 Clinic/Center Healthcare Taxonomy Code 261QC0050X

-As of today, the following are the total number of Critical Access Hospital Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Critical Access Hospital Clinics & Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Critical Access Hospital Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Critical Access Hospital Clinics & Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 Critical Access Hospitals (CAHs) provide essential, 24-hour emergency and acute inpatient care, along with outpatient services such as primary care and diagnostic testing, to rural and underserved communities.